Vernet-les-Bains

 Vernet-les-Bains ([vɛʁnɛ le bɛ̃]; Vernet) is a commune in the Pyrénées-Orientales department in southern France.

+The Catalan word for an alder tree is "vern".
+"Vernet" is derived from "verneda", a Catalan word meaning a group of alder trees.
+"Vernet" officially became "Vernet-les-Bains" in 1953.

 It is a centre for visitors and holidaymakers.
-The village has a sunny climate (with, on average, 300 days of sunshine each year) and is set in a sheltered valley in the foothills of the Canigou mountain - which rises to a height of 2,785 metres (over 9,000 feet).
+The village has a sunny climate (with, on average, 300 days of sunshine each year) and is set in a sheltered valley in the foothills of the Canigó mountain - which rises to a height of 2,785 metres (over 9,000 feet).
 Vernet-les-Bains is also known for its hot water springs.
 There is a professional spa/therapy centre in the village.

 Geography

 Localisation

 Vernet-les-Bains is located in the canton of Le Canigou and in the arrondissement of Prades.

 Transport

 Close by is the Yellow train which runs 63 km from Villefranche-de-Conflent up to Mont-Louis and Latour-de-Carol.
 The line has the highest station in France at 1593 m and is both a lifeline during winter conditions and a tourist attraction.

 There is a "local" bus service between Perpignan & Vernet-les-Bains.

 Villefranche-de-Conflent is also on a regional train line that connects to Perpignan.